-Did Nicki Minaj Confirm She Was Dating Eminem In The Video For ‘Big Bank’?
+Did Nicki Minaj Confirm She Is Dating Eminem In The Video For ‘Big Bank’?

 “Bed” will be featured on Minaj’s upcoming album, Queen, whereas “The Light Is Coming” will be featured on Ariana Grande’s new album, Sweetener.

-With these two songs, the so-called “collaboration count” between Nicki Minaj and Ariana Grande goes up to 5.
+With these two songs, the so-called “collaboration count” between Nicki Minaj and Ariana Grande goes up to five.
 Previously, they’d worked together on the hit song “Side to Side,” the Jessie J song “Bang Bang,” and the B-side track “Get On Your Knees.”

 All of this, of course, is a promotion for her upcoming album, Queen, which is set to be released later this summer.
-The album, which has been much-buzzed about in the Nicki Minaj fandom, also has features from Lil’Wayne and other artists, as well.
-In September, Nicki Minaj will be going on tour with the rapper Future and other special guest stars.
+The album, which has been much-buzzed about in the Nicki Minaj fandom, also has features from Lil’Wayne and other artists.
+In September, Nicki Minaj will be going on tour with rapper Future and other special guest stars.